Why California is primed for landslides

 Saturated California will get a break from the rain, but the landslide threat will stick around.
 Find out why the state is so susceptible.

 An avalanche of boulders spilling onto a road, chunks of highway sliding down a hill and residents cleaning feet of mud off driveways after a landslide are scenes that Californians have seen over the past months.

 A parade of atmospheric river storms dropped an entire year's worth of rain on some California cities in the first three weeks of the year resulting in jaw-dropping videos.
 Now a historic storm is following several others with more to come keeps homeowners nervous about the land moving around them.

-FOX Weather calculated that statewide, an average of 10.56" of rain fell since Christmas Eve.
+FOX Weather calculated that statewide, an average of 10.56" of rain fell from Christmas Eve to mid-January.
 One area in the northern California coastal mountains got 64.1" of rain.

 "Residents of California are still not out of the woods when it comes to debris flow and landslide threats," said Northwestern University's Daniel Horton.
 "Given the saturated soil, any additional heavy precipitation has the chance to form debris flows when enough of the surface runoff becomes channelized."

 How do landslides happen?